jim-easterbrook/python-exiv2/USAGE.rst

     buf = thumb.copy()
     thumb_im = PIL.Image.open(io.BytesIO(buf.data()))

-Since version 0.18.0 python-exiv2 releases the memoryview (when the memory block is resized or deleted) to prevent problems such as segmentation faults:
+Since version 0.18.0 python-exiv2 releases the memoryview_ if the memory is invalidated (e.g. if the memory block is resized) to prevent problems such as segmentation faults:

 .. code:: python